Assistant/Associate Professor Orchestral Conducting (TT)

 English Department Teaching Associate

-Writing Program Teaching Associate program invites students to apply to a Teaching Associate position to serve as instructor of record for a section of Introduction to Literature.
+Writing Program Teaching Associate program invites students to apply to Teaching Associate position to serve as instructor of record for a section of first-year composition.
 Hold regular office hours.
 Attend weekly meetings during the duration of appointment.

 Wage/Salary: $3,894 per term ($649 monthly based on 8 hours a week)